Decomposable $(5,6)$-solutions in eleven-dimensional supergravity: Preliminaries

 where we identify $\bb{L}$ with the five-dimensional Minkowski tangent space of $\wi{M}^{1,4}$ and $\bb{E}$ with the six-dimensional Euclidean tangent space of $M^6$.
 Then, one has an orthogonal decomposition

 In this paper, we consider global differential 4-forms $\Flu\in\Omega^{4}(\X)$, given by

 for some

-We will show that this class of 4-forms is large enough to allow for a variety of non-trivial bosonic supergravity backgrounds.
+We assume that all these differential forms are smooth and defined globally on $\widetilde{M}^{1,5}$ and $M^6$, respectively.
+We will show that the chosen class of 4-forms is large enough to allow for a variety of non-trivial bosonic supergravity backgrounds.
 Note that the difference between (\ref{4formdeco}) and a general 4-form on $\X^{1,10}$ is, firstly, that a general 4-form may have more terms taking values in each of the subspaces $\Lambda^i \bb{L} \wedge \Lambda^{4-i} \bb{E}$ and, secondly, that each term can be multiplied by a function on $\X^{1,10}$.